Password Dumping Cheatsheet: Windows

 Dumping Windows logon passwords from SAM file

 SAM file – Security Account Manager (SAM) is a database file in Windows XP and above that store’s user’s password.
-It can be used to authenticate local and remote users.
-The user passwords are stored in a hashed format in a registry hive either as an LM hash or as an NTLM hash.
-This is present in %SystemRoot%/system32/config/SAM and LM protocol is disabled in Windows Vista and above because it was proved to be a compromised protocol.
-Technically, Sam cannot be copied or moved while Windows is running since Windows kernel obtains and keeps an exclusive filesystem lock on the SAM file and will not release the lock till it has been shut down, however, an in-memory copy of the SAM can be dumped using various techniques which are covered in detail in the article
+You can use it to authenticate local and remote users.
+The system stores user passwords in a hashed format in a registry hive either as an LM hash or as an NTLM hash.
+You can find this in %SystemRoot%/system32/config/SAM, and Windows Vista and above disable the LM protocol because security experts proved it to be a compromised protocol.
+Technically, you cannot copy or move Sam while Windows is running since the Windows kernel obtains and keeps an exclusive filesystem lock on the SAM file and will not release the lock until it has shut down; however, you can dump an in-memory copy of the SAM using various techniques that the article covers in detail.

 Credential Dumping: SAM